Secular head of state

 Our head of state, the monarch, holds the title 'Defender of the Faith and Supreme Governor of the Church of England'.

-This means the monarch must also be a full member of the Church of England – an anachronism in one of the least religious and most religiously diverse countries in the world.
+This means the monarch must also be "a faithful Protestant" in communion with the Church of England – an anachronism in one of the least religious and most religiously diverse countries in the world.

 Despite dwindling congregations, the monarch must also take an oath to maintain the Church of England and to preserve the Church of Scotland.